Skip Global navigation and goto content

 Florida's Violence and Injury Prevention Section (VIPS)

-The VIPS addresses statewide injury prevention priorities by providing technical assistance, information and resources to community partners.
+The VIPS addresses statewide injury prevention priorities by providing technical assistance, information, and resources to community partners.

-Early Childhood Drowning Prevention—Florida leads the country in drowning deaths of children ages 1-4 years.
+Early Childhood Drowning Prevention - From 2019 to 2021, Florida led the country in unintentional drowning deaths of children ages 1-4 years, according to the Florida Department of Health.
 The “WaterSmartFL: Water Safety Is Everyone’s Responsibility” initiative educates parents, caregivers, and communities about drowning risks and prevention strategies.
-The campaign identifies three layers to increase pool safety and reduce childhood drowning: supervision, barriers and emergency preparedness.
-An on-line toolkit is available at www.watersmartfl.com.
+The campaign identifies three layers to increase pool safety and reduce childhood drowning: supervision, barriers, and emergency preparedness.
+More information is available at WaterSmartFL.com.

-Safe Kids Florida—Local coalitions provide leadership in their communities in an effort to reduce the number of childhood injuries, a leading killer of children ages 19 and under.
+Safe Kids Florida - Local coalitions provide leadership in their communities in an effort to reduce the number of childhood injuries, a leading killer of children ages 19 and under.

 Family Fire Safety Plan